Nina Gamble Kennedy: Career

 In Europe, Kennedy performed and resided in Vienna (1997–2001), Cologne (2001–2003), and Paris (2003–2007).
-She served as conducting apprentice with the New York Philharmonic from 1992 to 1995, and L’Orchestre National de France from 2003 to 2007, under Maestro Kurt Masur.
+She served as conducting apprentice with the New York Philharmonic from 1992 to 1995, and the Orchestre National de France from 2003 to 2007, under Kurt Masur.

 On April 5, 2017, Kennedy celebrated the thirtieth anniversary of her New York Debut by presenting a mini-recital at Steinway Hall in New York City.

 Kennedy is the subject of a mini-documentary titled Portrait: An American Concert Pianist, produced for broadcast on PBS.
 In 2006, she directed and produced a feature-length documentary film about her father titled Matthew Kennedy: One Man's Journey, which won the prize for Best Film by a Black Filmmaker at the 2007 Nashville Film Festival (NaFF).
 Since 2016, Kennedy and her partner April Gibson have been hosting an Artists’ Salon in New York City.
 Their first public Salon, an INFEMNITY Production, was presented at Dixon Place in 2017, and was broadcast on Manhattan Neighborhood Network Television.
 She is the host of The Noshing with Nina Show produced by April Gibson, which is also broadcast on MNN, BRIC (Brooklyn Information and Culture Network), and Bronx Network.
 The show has won the 2021 B Free Award in the B Entertaining category, and the 2019 B Free Award in the 1st Amendment category.

 Her first book, Practicing for Love: A Memoir, is a 2021 Lambda Literary Award finalist.
 Her second book of memoirs, Practice What You Preach, also published by RoseDog Books, was released in 2022.

 Critical reception

-Writing in The New York Times, John Rockwell said of Kennedy's New York debut performance that, "Her playing was distinguished by its poetic thoughtfulness," and called her "a fine pianist."
+Writing in The New York Times, John Rockwell said of Kennedy's New York debut performance that, "Her playing was distinguished by its poetic thoughtfulness", and called her "a fine pianist".